mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 Remote participation for IETF in-person meetings has evolved over time from email-only to live chat and audio streaming, and, subsequently, to a full online meeting system that is tightly integrated with the in-room session and enables interactive participation by audio and video.
-Online participation has historically been free for remote attendees.
+Remote participation has historically been free for remote attendees.

 Given this more full-blown participation option, the IETF has started seeing an increasing number of remote participants.
 This increase can be explained by the ease with which